Smarth02/Small-ML-Projects/README.md

 The First Project is Linear Regression.

-The next one is Logistic Regression.
+The Second Project is a Logistic Regression Model.